-Rick Wyant received his Master’s Degree in 1994, has been forensic scientist since 1995 and a reserve deputy since 2000.
+Rick Wyant received his Master’s Degree in 1994, has been forensic scientist since 1995 and a reserve deputy since 2000 for the Snohomish County Sheriff’s Office.
 He currently supervises the forensic firearms unit at the Seattle crime laboratory and is court qualified in firearm/tool identification, crime scene analysis, less-lethal devices, and trajectory reconstruction.
-He has been analyzing evidence related to Electronic Control Devices (ECD) since 2001 and is one of the founding members of CRT LL.
+He has been analyzing evidence related to TASERs-Electronic Control Devices (ECD) since 2001 and is one of the founding members of CRT LL.
 Rick helped to develop testing protocols that have been utilized by ECD, OC-pepper spray, and Less Lethal impact munitions manufacturers.
-His standard operating procedures for ECD evidence analysis have been adopted by other crime laboratories.
+His standard operating procedures for TASER evidence analysis have been adopted by other crime laboratories.
 Rick and CRT LL have taught these protocols to police agencies, scientists, students and attorneys all over the US and abroad including the United Kingdom, Belgium, the Netherlands and Canada.

 Rick published several scientific papers and is proficient firearm and toolmark identification, weapon functionality, serial number restoration, distance determinations, crime scene/trajectory reconstruction, less-lethal weapon analysis.
 In 2012, he assisted with the Atlas of Conducted Electrical Weapon Wounds and Forensic Analysis where he authored Chapter 10.

 He is a distinguished member of the Association of Firearm and Toolmark Examiners, an associate member of the American Academy of Forensic Sciences, a board member of the Scientific Working Group for Firearms and Toolmarks(SWGGUN), the NIJ Technology Working Group (TWG) for less-lethal weapons, and the International Law Enforcement Forum (ILEF).